 James M. Loree

-JIM LOREE is President & Chief Executive Officer of Stanley Black & Decker.
-Loree joined the company, then Stanley Works, as CFO in 1999 when the company generated just over $[2 billion] in revenue.
+Jim joined the company, then Stanley Works, as CFO in 1999 when the company generated just over $2 billion in revenue.
 In that role, he led a massive restructuring of the business and began a re-architecting of the company’s portfolio.
-Since that time, he was promoted to COO, President and then CEO in 2016, as the company generated significant growth both organically and through acquisitions to stand at $13 billion in annual revenue (more than 5x growth over the 17-year period), with more than 58,000 employees across 60 countries.
+Since that time, he was promoted to COO, President and then CEO in 2016, as the company generated significant growth both organically and through acquisitions to stand at more than 7x revenue today.
+Prior to Stanley Black & Decker, Jim held a successful 19-year career with GE, spanning a multitude of assignments and industries.

-Loree is an active member of the business community and the non-profit sector.
-He is a director of Whirlpool Corporation, serves as a Trustee of his alma mater, Union College, and is a director at both Hartford Hospital and the Jim and Rebecca Loree Foundation.
-He is a member of the Wall Street Journal CEO Council, the Business Roundtable, the U.S. Chamber of Commerce, Fortune’s CEO Initiative and the CEO Action for Diversity & Inclusion.
-He is also a director for the National Association of Manufacturers.
+Jim is a director of Whirlpool Corporation, serves as a trustee of his alma mater, Union College, where he earned a bachelor’s degree in Economics, and is a director of the Jim and Rebecca Loree Foundation.
+He is a member of the Business Roundtable, the U.S. Chamber of Commerce, Fortune’s CEO Initiative, the WSJ CEO Council, and the CEO Action for Diversity & Inclusion.
+He is also a director of the National Association of Manufacturers.

 Jim lives with his wife Rebecca in Connecticut and is the proud father to four young women.